A Shelter for Cancer Families provides stability, shelter and support for families seeking cancer care in the Texas Medical Center.

 20 years of providing the stability, shelter and support families depend on when seeking, often, lifesaving care in the Texas Medical Center.

-Over 7,000 nights of housing provided since purchasing our own apartment complex to provide free, short-term housing for cancer families.
+Over 23,250 nights of housing provided since inception, offering free, short-term housing for cancer families.

 to cancer families each year who without ASCF would need to pay for housing.